usharanikannaji/nginx-devops-kubernetes-project/README.md

-# nginx-devops-kubernetes-project
-End-to-end DevOps project using Docker, Kubernetes, and NGINX
 # NGINX Deployment on Kubernetes (Minikube)

 This project demonstrates deploying an NGINX application on a local Kubernetes cluster using Minikube.